 Clients and Tools

 Kubernetes comes with a set of tools that allow us to communicate with the API server and test a cluster.

-kubectl allows to communicate with the API server and run commands on a Kubernetes cluster.
+kubectl allows communication with the API server and run commands on a Kubernetes cluster.

-kubeadm allows to create a Kubernetes cluster that is ready to receive commands from kubectl.
+kubeadm allows creating a Kubernetes cluster that is ready to receive commands from kubectl.

 kind and minikube

 These tools are meant to create and manage test clusters on a personal machine.
 They work on Linux, MacOS and Windows. kind creates a cluster that consists of Docker containers, therefore it requires Docker to be installed. minikube runs a single-node cluster on the local machine.

 - Kubernetes on Wikipedia.

 - (video) MariaDB database clusters on Kubernetes, by Pengfei Ma, at MariaDB Server Fest 2020.